Famous Delhi Street Food: A Guide for Beginners

 • 34, Chowringhee Lane (kathi rolls)

-• Famous Rabri Faluda Wala (rabri faluda) – the cart is set up in front of Lenskart.com, across the lane from Hunger Strike
+• Famous Rabri Faluda Wala (rabri faluda) – cart set up in front of Lenskart.com, across the lane from Hunger Strike

 Cost of Delhi Street Food

-If you’re traveling on a budget eating Delhi street food is a great way to keep costs down.
-But even if you’re not on a strict budget, eating Delhi street food should not be missed.
+If you’re traveling on a budget, eating Delhi street food is a great way to keep costs down.
+But even if you’re not on a strict budget, eating Delhi street food is an experience you should not miss.

 How to Eat Delhi Street Food Safely